We Are Sexual Harassment Lawyers Protecting the Civil Rights of California Employees

 Why are we the best sexual harassment lawyers for you?

 At the Genie Harrison Law Firm, we are passionate, relentless victim’s rights and employment lawyers who have earned a solid reputation fighting for California employee rights.
-Through single-plaintiff, multi-plaintiff and class action cases, we have obtained in excess of $70 million in settlements and verdicts for our clients.
-But just as significantly, we have improved the working conditions for countless employees and we have helped numerous victims recover.
+Through single-plaintiff, multi-plaintiff and class action cases, we have obtained in excess of $73 million in settlements and verdicts for our clients.
 We care about victim’ rights, and we make a difference.
 We hope we can help you too.

 Take back your power.
 Contact us now at (213) 805-5301.
 Se habla español.